byronwatt/MPUCalc/README.md

 ## example:

-For our case we would program the MPU entries to be read/only & execute for the .text section, and read/write & no-execute for the .bss section, plus we had some write-through memory for logging, and some device memory for the IO space.
+For our case we would program the MPU entries to be read/only & execute for the .text section, and read/write & no-execute for the .bss section, plus we had some write-through memory for logging, some uncached memory for inbox/outbox, and some device memory for the IO space.

 After programming the entries, displaying the memory map looks like this: